Ryan-Urabe/Project-2/README.md

 # Project-2

 ### Intro

-### Category, Subcategory and Campaign DataFrames:

-### Contacts Dataframe, ERD, and SQL:
+This is the repository for the ETL mini project (Project 2).
+In this repository, we (Alex H. and Ryan U.) display our proficiency with extracting, transforming, and loading data using python knowledge and an SQL database.

+Our main code can be found in the "ETL_Mini_Project_AHamilton_RUrabe.ipynb" file.
+The excel worksheet outputs, ERD, and SQL query can be found in the "Resources" folder.

+### The Process:

 Data Extraction and Transformation: Python

 Data Import and Extraction:

 Utilized Pandas library to import contact information from an Excel file.
 Extracted relevant details from the "contact_info" column using JSON decoding.